neomq/TGC16-Assignment-2-React/README.md

 ## 5. Testing
 **Perform basic search**
 - From the home page, click on the search icon or the "Search decor" button.
 A search bar should appear.
 Enter a search keyword, or select from filters and click on search.
 Search results should appear on a new page.
 User is allowed to perform an empty search - in such cases, search will display all data existing in the database.
+- If search does not return any results, a message will be displayed to inform the user to try another search.

 **View Home Decor project**
 - clicking on a listing from the home page or from the search results page will bring you to the project listing page to view more information and details.